porres/completion-plugin/README.md

  - **auto complete library names:**
    - *on:* [list-abs/list-clip]
    - *off:* [list-clip]
+   - *When the "autocomplete libraries" option is *enabled*: you can use shift+enter to type obj with the library*
-   - **When the "autocomplete libraries" option is disabled:** you can use shift+enter to type only the object name (withouh the library)*
+   - *When the "autocomplete libraries" option is *disabled*: you can use shift+enter to type only the object name (withouh the library)*
 - **Number of lines to display:** number of completion suggestions the plugin will display
 - **Font size:** the size of the font used for the suggestions window
 - **Maximum scan depth:** how deep the plugin will look inside a search path.